 These Chocolate Chip Cookie Dough Truffles are a fun treat for the whole family to make.
-An egg free cookie dough rolled in a ball and dipped in chocolate.
+Perfectly snackable, egg-free cookie dough rolled in a ball and dipped in chocolate!

 Do you let you kids help you in the kitchen?
-I’m starting to let Cameron help me when I cook.
-He loves to pull a chair over to the counter and I let him stir and dump ingredients into the bowl.
-It’s a good test of patience since it usually ends up with a mess of some kind, but he loves to be included.
+My kids love to pull a chair over to the counter and help stir and dump ingredients into the bowl.
+It’s a good test of patience since it usually ends up with a mess of some kind, but they love to be included.

 Be sure to include the molasses in the recipe as well.
 It helps give the truffles the signature cookie dough flavor.
 If you grease your measuring spoon first, it will help the molasses pour right out without sticking to the spoon.